-We often have clients approach us seeking guidance around stormwater management and quite often the key focus is on the size of stormwater basins on their development sites.
-The solution may seem quite obvious, and that is the reduce the size of the basin.
+We often have clients approach us seeking guidance around stormwater management.
+Quite often the key focus is on the size of stormwater basins.
 Unfortunately, we see many examples of stormwater reports that simply aim to comply with the standard and comprise of pages and pages of technical jargon that only stormwater engineers can make sense of.
 So how do you know if it’s the right solution and the basin is the right size?

 While the technical jargon in reports may be unavoidable to obtain approval from Authorities, we prefer to see solutions broken down as simply as possible.
 We have implemented the following ideas to great effect on recent projects to reduce basin sizes and in some instances remove them altogether.
 Given these great outcomes, we thought that it is worthwhile sharing them with you.

 In many instances we see developments where new roads crossings are proposed across waterway corridors.
 Under the right conditions culverts can be designed in such a way to hold back flows in lieu of detention basins.
 By taking advantage of this, you may be able to avoid having detention basins and regain developable land within your site.

 Regional solutions are those that consider the wider catchment and not just your site.
 In some instances, these may already exist or in other cases it might be appropriate to negotiate a regional solution with the authority.
 These solutions are generally located within overland flow paths or waterway corridors or associated with major road crossing locations.
 While a larger body of work may be required to facilitate this, the benefits are again focused on locating the basin outside of the developable area to regain valuable land.
 Don’t assume that everyone is aware of an existing regional solution.